 Find a quiet place at home where you won't be distracted by your family, TV or Twitter.
 Take short breaks every hour or so to give yourself a rest.
 Drink water and eat healthy snacks to keep your brain ticking over.

 Set yourself up with a reward after every revision session.
 Nothing extravagant - just a little treat to help you get back to your books.

 Avoid revision the night before.
 You'll just stress yourself out trying to cram it all in at the last minute.
-Complete your revision plan early, relax for the rest of the day, and try to get an early night.
+Complete your revision plan early, relax for the rest of the day, read over your notes and try to get an early night.

-If you do find yourself getting too nervous, check out our Exam Stress factfile for tips on how to stay calm.
+If you do find yourself getting really nervous, check out our Exam Stress Factfile for tips on how to stay calm.

 On the day of the exam, don't try testing yourself on specific questions - this will just make you panic about what you think you don't know, rather than focusing on what you do know.
 Don't think about passing or failing.
 If you've kept to your revision plan, and you're calm, the answers will come naturally.
 Good luck!